How to Write a Winning Graduate School Personal Statement

 5. What obstacles have you had to overcome?

 In a narrative, the hero often overcomes challenges.
-Similarly, you probably have had challenges to overcome in your life.
+Similarly, you’ve probably had challenges to overcome in your life.
 These could be anything from growing up with dyslexia to struggling in your introduction to computer science class (despite being a software engineering major).
-Remember to include how you overcame these challenges, too.
+Remember to also include how you overcame these challenges.

 6. What experience do you have that’s relevant?